Regististration 1193469

 -

-LGBTQ+ young people are four times more likely to attempt suicide compared to their heterosexual peers [⁷].
+LGBTQ+ young people are four times more likely to attempt suicide compared to heterosexual peers.

 -

-In the UK, approximately 200 school-aged children die by suicide every year [⁸].
+Around 200 school-aged children die by suicide annually in the UK.

 Contributing Factors